 Some of these projects are commissioned by us, others are projects we’ve been invited to join.

 Most of our programmes are part of a Youth Communications Programme in which we focus on developing young artistic talent in the city and region.
 The upcoming generations are the people who already are and will be most profoundly affected by the food security challenges we’re facing, and are therefore best placed to communicate them not just to their own generation, but also to the wider public.

-The Game (aka Nine meals from anarchy?): We developed this scenarios Game in response to the chronic stresses, long duration events and sudden shocks to the food system identified in our horizon scanning project 2017-18 (reported in our paper Back from the Future and our resultant concern that few understood the risks and resilience challenges around UK food supplies.
+The Game: We developed this scenarios Game in response to the chronic stresses, long duration events and sudden shocks to the food system identified in our horizon scanning project 2017-18 (reported in our paper Back from the Future and our resultant concern that few understood the risks and resilience challenges around UK food supplies.

 After three pilot deliveries, we ran five simultaneous Games in November 2018 with 30 invited Players from diverse organisations.
 We have been invited to collaborate with several organisations about future events.

 Theatre director Nick Pitt and his colleague, arts curator, Johanna Taylor, of the group No Stone Theatre, asked us to be involved in the development of a new play, Seeds of Hope.
 Its subject matter is the tragic story of Nikolai Vavilov, and the relevance of his life and legacy, which includes the N.I Vavilov Institute of Plant Industry in St Petersburg today.